Agricultural Literacy Curriculum Matrix

 Activity 1: The Importance of Protein

 - Read the book Good Enough to Eat: A Kid's Guide to Food and Nutrition by Lizzy Rockwell.

 - Show the students the MyPlate Activity Poster or project the MyPlate Image onto a large screen.
 Point out the purple "Protein" section.
 Ask the students, "Why is protein important?"
 Reread the section of the book about protein.

 - Ask the students to name foods that belong in the Protein Foods Group.
 Make a list of the foods the students name on the board.

-- Provide each student with a highlighter and a school lunch menu.
-Study the school lunch menu.
+- Provide each student with a highlighter and a school breakfast and/or lunch menu.
+Study the menu.
 As a class, identify and highlight the foods from the Protein Foods Group.
 Add any new foods to the list on the board.

 - Pass out the Protein Daily Requirements activity sheet.
 Project the Daily Protein Foods Table onto a large screen.
 Ask the students to use the chart to identify the amount of protein they should eat each day and record the amount on their activity sheet.